 Aftercare plays a huge factor in the outcome.

-Fantastic way to naturally strip hair color:
+A fantastic way to naturally strip hair colour:

 If you are in the middle of your grey hair transition, then ACV can help in softening the grey hair demarcation line by stripping the hair dye from the hair.